 These two cases provide preliminary evidence of the potential benefits of brief ACT for individuals with EE concerns.
 The results of the current study are also consistent with the emotion regulation literature related to disordered eating, which suggests that EE functions as a maladaptive coping strategy to escape or distract from difficult internal experiences (Hayaki, 2009; Polivy & Herman, 2002).
 A variety of ACT techniques were used to target these regulation strategies in order to decrease their impact on participants’ daily functioning.
 These ACT techniques also helped participants to choose to invest their time and energy into pursuing values-consistent living rather than trying to control uncomfortable thoughts and emotions.

 The core features of ACT may be useful for treating EE because of the focus on improving general functioning and engagement with valued activities in addition to promoting alternative responses to distressing internal events.
 At follow-up, both participants reported that they enjoyed and benefited from focusing on valued living in addition to decreasing the frequency of EE.
-Specifically, Participant 1 reported that she appreciated focusing on promoting self-compassion and benefitted from learning skills for distancing from and relating to her difficult thoughts differently.
+Specifically, Participant 1 reported that she appreciated focusing on promoting self-compassion and benefitted from learning skills for distancing from and relating to her difficult thoughts.
 Participant 2 reported that he enjoyed focusing on long-term goals and values, learning emotional awareness and acceptance (e.g., “learning to allow myself to feel emotions and breathe into them”), practicing mindful eating, and being able to talk about problem areas other than EE (e.g., relationship issues, anxiety, and guilt/shame surrounding substance abuse history).

 12 Recommendations to Clinicians and Students